Lawyers

 Seth Roe

-Seth is a Partner in the Employment group.
-He has over 10 years of experience helping media and technology businesses with their HR needs.
-Seth provides practical and effective solutions to the executives, managers and HR teams that he works with as well as regularly dealing with complicated employment disputes.
-He will not stop until he is confident the best possible result has been achieved.
-He recently led the team’s work in relation to HR related Covid-19 advice which included advising all our major US studio and SVOD clients in this area.
+Seth has over 15 years of experience helping media and technology businesses with their HR needs.
+“I’m passionate about my clients and the businesses they run.
+I provide practical and effective solutions to the executives, managers, in-house lawyers and HR teams that I work with as well as regularly dealing with complicated employment disputes.
+I will not stop until I’m confident the best possible result has been achieved.
+Recent work highlights include successfully defending a number of highly sensitive Employment Tribunal claims related to whistleblowing and discrimination (including achieving sizeable costs awards against the claimants), and strategising and advising on a number of large scale business restructurings.
+I recently chaired a Film and TV industry working group analysing the developments in holiday pay law and their implications for productions, and regularly deliver workshops and training to clients and industry bodies on a variety of topics, from TUPE to harassment prevention.
+I previously led our team’s work in relation to HR-related Covid-19 advice during the pandemic which involved advising all our major US studio and SVOD clients in this area.”

 Stephen Ketteley